neosmart/SqliteCache/README.md

 background services hogging up system resources and needing updates and maintenance to requiring multiple machines and a persistent network configuration.

-* `NeoSmart.SqliteCache` has no dependencies on background services that hog system resources and need to be updated or maintained (*cough* *cough* NCache *cough* *cough*)
+* `NeoSmart.Caching.Sqlite` has no dependencies on background services that hog system resources and need to be updated or maintained (*cough* *cough* NCache *cough* *cough*)
-* `NeoSmart.SqliteCache` is fully cross-platform and runs the same on your Windows PC or your colleagues' Linux, FreeBSD, and macOS workstations (unlike, say, Redis)
+* `NeoSmart.Caching.Sqlite` is fully cross-platform and runs the same on your Windows PC or your colleagues' Linux, FreeBSD, and macOS workstations (unlike, say, Redis)
-* `NeoSmart.SqliteCache` doesn't need administrator privileges to install - or even any installation for that matter (SQL Express LocalDB, this one is aimed at you)
+* `NeoSmart.Caching.Sqlite` doesn't need administrator privileges to install - or even any installation for that matter (SQL Express LocalDB, this one is aimed at you)
-* `NeoSmart.SqliteCache` is a fully contained `IDistributedCache` offering that is installed and updated alongside the rest of your packages via NuGet, Paket, or whatever other option you're already using to manage your dependencies.
+* `NeoSmart.Caching.Sqlite` is a fully contained `IDistributedCache` offering that is installed and updated alongside the rest of your packages via NuGet, Paket, or whatever other option you're already using to manage your dependencies.